SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DataMiner_xml.md

 ### DataMiner.SnmpTrapDistribution

 Available from DataMiner 9.6.5 onwards.

+SNMP trap distribution is a process where SNMP traps or informs are shared across DataMiner agents in the cluster.
+When a trap arrives at one agent, it's processed there first.
+If other agents in the cluster have elements that listen for trap, the trap will be distributed to those agents.
+However, agents without interested elements won't receive it.
 If set to false, SNMP trap distribution will be disabled within the DMS.

 Example: